2105024/CS220-AU-portfolio/README.md

 - begin the essay on digital identity (make use of digigtal identity file) wk4
 - set up github pages and attempt to set up website
-- - look into use of plugins
+- look into use of plugins
+- look at square online